amorales187/DH150-MarinaSouliman/README.md

 <img src="./minimalistdesignscrollthing.png">

-On every page there is a share link bar that can feel fairly imposing at times and is even visible for the search page which isn’t necessarily something a user is likely to share, making it just a new element on the page. **(1)**
+On every page there is a share link bar that can feel fairly imposing at times and is even visible for the search page which isn’t necessarily something a user is likely to share, making it just an unnecessary element on the page. **(1)**

 <img src="./Share-button.png">

 ### 9: Help users recognize, diagnose and recover from errors